AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 """"""""""""
 Specifies the name of the file containing the genotypes.
 Details on the format are given in the `Genotype File`_ section.

+TrueGenotypeFile
+""""""""""""
+Specifies the name of the file containing true genotypes of an animal.
+This option can be used to evaluate the imputation accuracy of alphaimpute.
+The format should be identical to that of the normal Genotype file.
+Details on the format are given in the `Genotype File`_ section.
 SexChrom
 """"""""
 Specifies whether the program should impute sex chromosomes.
 The two possible options are ``Yes`` or ``No``.